STEP ONE – NOMINATIONS PHASE

 STEP THREE – RECIPIENTS ANNOUNCEMENTS

-The three finalists are invited to attend the Cotton Awards Industry Dinner to be held on the Gold Coast on August 9.
-They and their partner will be hosted by the sponsor of their category where the Recipient will be announced, come onto stage to receive their Award and make a two minute acceptance speech.
-During the Cotton Conference all Finalists will take part in the Finalists Forum where they are asked questions about their nomination.
+The three finalists are invited to attend the Cotton Awards Industry Dinner to be held during the Cotton Collective in Griffith on Wednesday 24th July..
+They and their partner will be hosted by the sponsor of their category where the recipient will be announced.
+The recipient will be required to make a two minute acceptance speech.

 What are the rewards?